 My name is Mateusz and I am a software architect.
 I used to live in a rural area of northern Poland during my youth, nowadays I reside in the countryside of central France.
 I believe in sharing knowledge - be it under the form of ideas, code, designs or any other means of expression.
 I also value minimalism, but that you already guessed from the look of this website.

-I keep most of my open-source projects either on sourceforge or OSDN.
-I also have some code bits on github - for the most part because I noticed once that cool kids were using it and I wanted to try that, too, but I'm not terribly fond of it.
-The closest thing to a CV I have is my LinkedIn profile.
-There's also this youtube thing I am registered on, although I really don't use it much since I largely prefer reading rather than watching.
+I keep most of my open-source projects on sourceforge.
+I also have some code bits on github - that's only because I once noticed that cool kids were using this and I wanted to try, too, but I'm not terribly fond of it.
+In essence, I don't like git.

 Wanna get in touch?
 My e-mail address is almost the same as the address of this web page (firstname.lastname@example.org).

 A surprising number of people have troubles pronouncing my name, so here it is (courtesy of wikimedia).